higherkindness/mu-haskell/docs/docs/intro.md

 data HelloRequestMessage
   = HelloRequestMessage { name :: Maybe T.Text }
   deriving (Eq, Show, Generic
-           , ToSchema   Maybe Schema "HelloRequest"
+           , ToSchema   Maybe TheSchema "HelloRequest"
-           , FromSchema Maybe Schema "HelloRequest")
+           , FromSchema Maybe TheSchema "HelloRequest")

 data HelloReplyMessage
   = HelloReplyMessage { message :: Maybe T.Text }
   deriving (Eq, Show, Generic
-           , ToSchema   Maybe Schema "HelloReply",
+           , ToSchema   Maybe TheSchema "HelloReply"
-           , FromSchema Maybe Schema "HelloReply")
+           , FromSchema Maybe TheSchema "HelloReply")
 ```

+These data types should be added to the file `src/Schema.hs`, under the line that starts `grpc ...`.
+(See the [gRPC page]({% link docs/grpc.md %}) for information about what that line is doing.)

-You can give those data types and their constructors any name you like.
+You can give the data types and their constructors any name you like.
 However, keep in mind that:

 * The names of the fields must correspond with those in the `.proto` files.
 Otherwise you have to use a *custom mapping*, which is fully supported by `mu-schema` but requires more code.
 * All the fields must be wrapped in `Maybe` since all fields in `proto3` are **optional by default**.
+* The name `TheSchema` refers to a type generated by the `grpc` function, so it must match the first argument to that function.
 * The name between quotes in each `deriving` clause defines the message type in the `.proto` file each data type corresponds to.
 * To use the automatic-mapping functionality, it is required to also derive `Generic`, don't forget it!

 #### Server implementation

 If you try to compile the project right now by means of `stack build`, you will receive an error about `server` not having the right type.
-This is because you haven't defined yet any implementation for your service.
+This is because you haven't yet defined any implementation for your service.
 This is one of the advantages of making the compiler aware of your service definitions: if the `.proto` file changes, you need to adapt your code correspondingly, or otherwise the project doesn't even compile!

 Open the `src/Main.hs` file.
 The contents are quite small right now: a `main` function asks to run the gRPC service defined by `server`.
 The `server` function, on the other hand, declares that it implements the `Service` service in its signature, but contains no implementations.